flok/PlayStationDiscordRPC_Games/README.md

 # PlayStationDiscordRPC_Games
-Supported PS5 games used by PlayStationDiscordRPC

-# PlayStationDiscordRPC_Games
-Supported PS5 games used by PlayStationDiscordRPC
+Supported PS5 games used by [PlayStationDiscordRPC](https://github.com/flok/PlayStationDiscordRPC)

 ## Support new game

-The tool automatically downloads the asset the wanted game if the right titleID and search term is defined.
-The search should be the exact name thats is displayed on the RPC inside discord.
+The tool automatically downloads the asset of the wanted game if the right titleID and search term is defined.
+With the seach term you should be able to find the game on [PlayStation Store](https://store.playstation.com/en-us/pages/latest) at the top right corner.

 To support a new game simply add the game to the `supported_games.yaml` file like this:

 From this: